This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 Usually, the subtraction is performed by negating the subtrahend and then using the addition.
 Most known BCD heuristics use 9’s or 10’s complement (subtract each BCD digit from 9 or 10, add one, and then add them).
 That is also similar to the way processors do subtraction of binary values.

-After coding in several variations of popular algorithms, I have decided to create a slightly different one, one that is more suitable to the architecture that keeps the sign bits separately from their mantissa and does not store negative numbers as complements.
+After coding and trying several variations of popular algorithms, I have decided to create a slightly different one, but the one that is more suitable to the architecture that keeps the sign bits separate from their mantissa, and does not store negative numbers as complements.
 Our implementation of subtraction does not negate the subtrahend.
 There are many ways to skin a cat, as they say.

 Addition and subtraction operations are complementary and are used interchangeably depending on the signs of the addend and augend, or minuend and subtrahend (the former naming a base value, the latter naming a value to be added or subtracted).